ni/nimble/packages/nimble-components/src/dialog/dialog.spec.md

 -   _CSS Classes and CSS Custom Properties that affect the component_
     -   (none)

-We will not make any special effort to provide forms support (i.e. form `type="dialog"`).
-Specifically, we will not provide access to the `returnValue` attribute of the native `dialog` that is set upon form submission.
+Leslie informed us that modal dialogs should not be dismissable by clicking outside.
+This is something the drawer currently supports but apparently should be treated as a bug to fix.

 Multiple dialogs may be opened at the same time.
 The latest dialog opened will always be on top, forming a stack of open dialogs.
 Only the top dialog is interactive.

+We will not make any special effort to provide forms support (i.e. form `type="dialog"`).
+Specifically, we will not provide access to the `returnValue` attribute of the native `dialog` that is set upon form submission.
+Angular and Blazor frameworks have their own way of handling forms.

 ### Anatomy

 We will have a single, default slot and leave layout and styling of contents completely up to the user.
+One unfortunate consequence of this is that the component will not be able to enforce design coherence, like position, style, label casing, etc. of dialog buttons.
+Ideally this can be mitigated by implementation of a higher-level service that creates consistently-styled, common dialogs.

 Shadow DOM: